Guidelines for Open Access Pulishing with peDOCS

 - first publications that do not involve a publishing house, so-called "grey literature";

-We do not publish on peDOCS: websites, school books, (interim) reports, discussion reports, working reports, legal texts, user manuals, position papers, statements, slides from lectures (e.g. Power Point presentations), announcements, advertising material, press release, leaflets, handouts, notes, presentations by pupils or students, form sheets or bibliographies.
+We do not publish on peDOCS: websites, school books, (interim) reports, discussion reports, working reports, legal texts, user manuals, editorials and reviews (except the reviews of the Erziehungswissenschaftliche Revue (EEA)), position papers, statements, slides from lectures (e.g. Power Point presentations), announcements, advertising material, press release, leaflets, handouts, notes, presentations by pupils or students, form sheets or bibliographies.

 It is not always possible to draw a strict line between the types of document.
 In cases of doubt, the editors of peDOCS reserve their right to select material.